Skip to content

 Re-envisioning Trust with Elena Kvochko

-The first Chief Trust Officer at SAP, Elena Kvochko is a seasoned technology and cybersecurity executive who has also led global information security for multiple enterprises such as Barclays and The Bank of America.
+The first Chief Trust Officer at SAP, Elena Kvochko is a seasoned technology and cybersecurity executive who has also led global information security for multiple enterprises such as Barclays and Bank of America.
 In this episode, she discusses the importance of trust, how it drives collaboration and innovation, and the ways to successfully foster and cultivate trust.

 Episode 4